-Figure 9 tracks the progression of MSPE, interval score and coverage of 95% predictive intervals for both DFP and batch MCMC as more batches are processed.
+Figure 13 tracks the progression of MSPE, interval score and coverage of 95% predictive intervals for both DFP and batch MCMC as more batches are processed.
 At time t, the predictive inference is assessed with the data shard obtained at time t + 1.
 Similar to simulation studies, the behavior of DFP in the early batches is somewhat erratic due to the inaccurate posterior approximation in the initial phase of the algorithm, though it stabilizes as more data shards arrive.
 Furthermore, the performances of the competitors become closer as time progresses, with batch MCMC demonstrating marginally superior performance at higher time points.
-The dramatic improvement of DFP over batch MCMC is mainly observed in terms of computation time.
 While batch MCMC runs 500 iterations per batch in 18.35 seconds, DFP finishes 500 iterations per batch in 0.40 seconds.
-Such a dramatic improvement in computation time is consistent with our findings in Section 3.3 and can be attributed to efficient partitioning of the parameter space as well as parallel inference on parameter partitions at each time.
+Such a dramatic improvement in computation time can be attributed to efficient partitioning of the parameter space as well as parallel inference on parameter partitions at each time.